Mwg33y/Logistic-Regression/README.md

 used in this study are significant when determining death within 12 months of heart failure.

 There is, however, a 21.08% causality between the 11 regressors and the dependent value of death after surviving a heart failure.
-The individual p-values show us which regressors we can keep or reject.
-Any individual regressors that have produced high p-values (higher than 0.05) will be disregarded.
+Thei individual p-values will show us which regressors we can keep or reject.
+Any individual regressors that have produced high p-values, higher than 0.05, will be disregarded.

 The regressors with low p-values indicate that within 12 months of surviving heart failure, the determining factors in the probability of the survivor dying are: